shlok222/ipfs-docs/docs/concepts/how-ipfs-works.md

 Want to learn more about IPLD?
 See [the official docs](https://ipld.io/docs/intro/primer/).
 :::

-### Content Addressable aRchive (CAR) files
+### Content Addressable archive (CAR) files

-IPFS uses Content Addressable aRchive (CAR) files to store and transfer a serialized archive of IPLD content-addressed data.
+IPFS uses Content Addressable archive (CAR) files to store and transfer a serialized archive of IPLD content-addressed data.
 CAR files are similar to TAR files, in that they that are designed for storing collections of content addressed data.

 ## How content routing works in IPFS